menu

 Overview

 Zoar is a tiny village located in the state of Ohio.
 With a population of 173 people and just one neighborhood, Zoar is the 790th largest community in Ohio.
-Zoar has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Zoar was built prior to World War II, making it one of the older and more historic villages in the country.

 Zoar real estate is some of the most expensive in Ohio, although Zoar house values don't compare to the most expensive real estate in the U.S.